-Shrewsbury River Basin, Sea Bright, NJ Feasibility Study Draft Feasibility Report and Environmental Assessment page 1 August 2016 to reduce future flood risk in ways that will support the long-term sustainability of the coastal ecosystem and communities, and reduce the economic costs and risks associated with large-scale flood and storm events.
-It allocated \$5.35 billion to USACE to address areas impacted by Hurricane Sandy.
+Shrewsbury River Basin, Sea Bright, NJ Feasibility Study Draft Final Feasibility Report and Environmental Assessment page 1 August 2018 to reduce future flood risk in ways that will support the long-term sustainability of the coastal ecosystem and communities, and reduce the economic costs and risks associated with large-scale floods and storms.
+It allocated \$5,350,000,000 to USACE to address areas impacted by Hurricane Sandy.
 USACE received \$1,000,000 of these funds to complete the study to investigate potential solutions to reduce damages from coastal storms in Sea Bright.
-A FCSA amendment to complete the study, pursuant to P.L.
-113-2, was executed on August 5, 2013.
+A FCSA amendment to complete the study at 100 percent federal cost, pursuant to P.L.
+113-2, was executed with NJDEP on August 5, 2013.